bmwant/bmwlog/README.md

 bmwlog
 ======
-This is my simple blog using CodeIgniter.
+This is my simple blog written with Python
 BmwLOG - Most Wanted blog